googleapis/google-cloud-dotnet/apis/Google.Cloud.Bigtable.V2/docs/index.md

 establish gRPC channels with the Bigtable service using default credentials.
 This class allows for multiple channels to be used concurrently and load-balances requests and streams among them.
-BigtableClient instances are intended to be emphermal and will reuse an existing GcpCallInvoker instance behind the scenes where possible.
+BigtableClient instances are intended to be ephermal and will reuse an existing GcpCallInvoker instance behind the scenes where possible.

 Note that this reuse is dependent upon the settings which control the usage of